The Consequences of Dumbing Down

 The First Steps

-After World War II, considering the nutritional compromise of rationing and hunger, the women of the late 1940s, 1950s, going into the 1960s, would feed their children 'formula' to insure they gained the proper vitamins and minerals.
+After World War II, considering the nutritional compromise of rationing and hunger during the war, women of the late 1940s, 1950s, going into the 1960s, would feed their children 'formula' to insure they gained the proper vitamins and minerals.

 To insure healthy babies and children there were schedules as to when to start toilet training, when to introduce foods, what was right and wrong in raising a child who could fulfil expectations.